windowsloth/lastpod/README.md

 ## Method

+Here is a (relatively) brief overview on how this was put together:

+### i.
+Data

-As of writing, all people/groups featured are stored as Javascript objects with the following elements:
+As of writing, all people/groups featured are stored as Javascript objects.
+I think of each of these objects as a "pin" in the corkboard.
+In real life those pins would be holding the thread in place, along with newspaper clippings and blurry photographs.
+In this case, each "pin" holds the following elements:

 ```javascript
 {